10Sirus/qhse/README.md

 ## Database Setup

-Create Database With Name of 'mydb' or your choice (then change db name in config.py) Also setup config.db according to your Database credentials
+Create Database With Name of 'mydb' or your choice (then change db name in config.py)

+lso setup config.db according to your Database credentials

 ## Run the App